Chocolate Peanut Butter Eggs

 Chocolate peanut butter eggs on parchment paper with chocolate drizzle added.

-Can i freeze homemade chocolate covered peanut butter eggs?
+Can I freeze peanut butter eggs?

 Yes!
 Freeze on a baking sheet until solid.
 Transfer to a freezer bag or container.
 You may want to separate each piece with parchment paper to make sure they don’t stick together.
 Freeze for up to 3 months.